File 11: Frequently Asked Questions (FAQ)

 A: You must receive approval from NARA before using the agency records center, even if NARA already provided approval for another agency to use the agency records center.
 See 36 CFR 1234.30(c) (formerly 1228.240(c)) or File 2 of the Toolkit.
 See also FAQ 13.

 7. Q: How can I find out if NARA has approved a specific storage facility?

-A: You may contact Rick Blondo at email@example.com to find out if your agency has submitted documentation for approval of a specific agency or commercial records storage facility.
+A: You may contact Scott Birckhead at firstname.lastname@example.org to find out if your agency has submitted documentation for approval of a specific agency or commercial records storage facility.
 NARA approves agency requests to store records at an agency records center.
 NARA ensures that NARA records centers comply with the requirements.
 Federal agencies must submit a certification to NARA that commercial records centers comply with the requirements when using those facilities for records storage.
 See also FAQ 12.